klis87/redux-requests/packages/redux-saga-requests/README.md

 };
 ```

-Another big feature of reducers are operations.
+Another big feature of reducers are mutations.
 They allow you to add additional actions to update `data`, with extra
 information kept in state useful to render button spinners or error messages.
 For example, lets say you have following request
 actions:
 ```js